Meet the NSO Peer Advisors

 mcannella@wesleyan.edu

 My name is Matthew Cannella, preferred pronouns are he/him/his, and I am from Pelham, NY.
 I am in the class of 2025.
-I am a double major in Mathematics and Physics, and I intend to minor in IDEAS.
+I am a double major in Mathematics and Physics.
+This is my second year working as an NSO Peer Advisor.
 I am a CA and a peer tutor for several physics and math courses, and I also tutor high school students.
 Outside of academics, I help to run Club Table Tennis, and I am a member of Math Club, the Society of Physics Students, Board Game Club, Intramural Softball, and Chess Club.

 Advice to First-Year Students